BSc (Hons) (Rural Environment Studies), MSc (Land Resource Management)

 Gaskell, P., Mills, J., Lewis, N., Short, C., Kambites, C. and Turner, M. (2011) South West Uplands Initiative, Baseline Report to South West Upland Initiative Partners.

-Gaskell, P., Dwyer, J., Jones, J., Jones, N., Boatman, N., Condliffe, I., Conyers, S., Ingram, J., Kirwan, J., Manley, W., Mills, J., and Ramwell, C. (2010) Economic and environmental impacts of changes in support measures for the English Uplands: An in-depth forward look from the farmer’s perspective.
+Gaskell, P., Dwyer, J., Jones, J., Jones, N., Boatman, N., Condliffe, I., Conyers, S., Ingram, J., Kirwan, J., Manley, W., Mills, J., and Ramwell, C. (2010) Economic and environmental impacts of changes in support measuresginals Future Farming (DOFF) Farmer Field Labs for the Soil Association. for the English Uplands: An in-depth forward look from the farmer’s perspective.
 Final report to the Defra Agricultural Change and Environment Observatory programme by the Countryside and Community Research Institute and the Food and Environment Research Agency Central Science Laboratory.

 Ingram, J., Short, C., Gaskell, P., Mills, J., Lewis, N., Clark, M., Dennis, E., Fisher, R. and Owen, I. (2009) Entry and exit from agri-environmental schemes in Wales.
 Report for Welsh Assembly Government